GU4243-ADS/spring2018-project1-juhoma/libs/README.md

 # Project:
 ### Libs folder

-The lib directory contains various files with function definitions (but only function definitions - no code that actually runs).
+The libs directory contains various files with function definitions (but only function definitions - no code that actually runs).